corda/corda/docs/source/database-migration.rst

    ====================================  =======================================================================
      Option                               Description
    ====================================  =======================================================================
-    --help                               Print help message.
+    --help                               Print help message
     --mode                               Either 'NODE' or 'DOORMAN'.
-By default 'NODE'.
-    --base-directory(*)                  The node or doorman directory.
+By default 'NODE' --base-directory(*)                  The node directory
-    --config-file                        The name of the config file.
-By default 'node.conf' for a simple node and 'network-management.conf' for a doorman.
+    --config-file                        The name of the config file, by default 'node.conf' --doorman-jar-path                   For internal use only
-    --doorman-jar-path                   The path to the doorman fat jar.
     --create-migration-sql-for-cordapp   Create migration files for a CorDapp.
 You can specify the fully qualified name of the `MappedSchema` class.
 If not specified it will generate the migration for all schemas that don't have migrations.
 The output directory is the base-directory, where a `migration` folder is created.
     --dry-run                            Output the database migration to the specified output file.
 The output directory is the base-directory.
 You can specify a file name or 'CONSOLE' if you want to send the output to the console.
     --execute-migration                  This option will run the db migration on the configured database.
 This is the only command that will actually write to the database.